 A teaching philosophy statement is a narrative that includes: your conception of teaching and learning, key beliefs about knowledge and students, and your approach to teaching.

 This statement provides a window into how you understand the role of education and your responsibilities as an educator.
 A strong philosophy will connect all three of these areas coherently.

 You can use the following important areas of a teaching philosophy statement to prepare your NTC portfolio.

-As an educator, your teaching philosophy should be clear, concise, and specific.
+Your teaching philosophy should be clear, concise, and specific as an educator.
 My core belief as a teacher is that all students can learn and succeed if given the opportunity and support.
 Every student is unique and has different strengths, weaknesses, and needs.